 How to buy the best extra virgin olive oils in the UK ?

-OLIVE OIL CLASSIFICATIONS: WHO GOOD IS THE "EXTRA" IN VIRGIN OLIVE OILS?
+OLIVE OIL CLASSIFICATIONS: HOW GOOD IS THE "EXTRA" IN VIRGIN OLIVE OILS?

 SENSORY PROFILE: QUALITY IS OBVIOUS WHEN YOU SMELL AND TASTE REALLY GOOD OILS

 Good and excellent olive oils tend to present a chemical profile which is significantly better than the legal requirements and a sensory profile which is well defined across three key attributes fruitiness, bitterness and pepperiness.
 This can also be regarded as an oil's personality.
 Depending on the olive varieties, nature of the terroir, weather conditions, time of harvest, extraction method extra virgin olive oil offer a similar variety as wines.
-In order to to find the best oils for you, we would recommend trying various oils from different regions starting with mild profiles and progressively moving into intense green oils which will have very specific culinary uses.
-Many fine food shops and some supermarket display sensory profile and food pairing suggestions and can be a great starting point in your search.
-The Flos Olei guide, which is the equivalent of the Parker guide for olive oils offers a wealth of information on over 700 olives oil from over countries with a simple scoring system, sensory profiles and food pairing suggestions.
-It can be purchased in hard copies on our website or alternatively downloaded on smart phones in its short version.
+In order to find the best oils for you, we would recommend trying various oils from different regions starting with mild profiles and progressively moving into intense green oils which will have very specific culinary uses.
+Some fine food shops display sensory profile and food pairing suggestions and can be a great starting point in your search.
+The Flos Olei guide, which is the equivalent of the Parker guide for olive oils offers a wealth of information on over 700 olives oil from over 50 countries with a simple scoring system, sensory profiles and food pairing suggestions.
+It can be be downloaded on smart phones in its short version.
 International olive oil competition such as the Mario Solinas award, Alimentos de Espana, Evooleum, Ovibeja and BIOL are some of the events bringing together some of the world's best olive sommeliers judging the sensory profile of some of the world's best olive oils.
 This can be a further source of information in the search for exceptional olive oil Grand Crus.